Suzuki A100: Transmission

-The transmission utilizes a 4-speed constant mesh gearbox and a wet multi-plate clutch.
+The transmission utilizes a 4-speed constant mesh gearbox and a wet multi-plate clutch with helical gear primary drive.

+The final drive is protected from the elements and road dirt by a two part, pressed-steel enclosure.
 The Suzuki A100 Haynes manual lists the transmission gear ratios as follows:

 The final chain drive ratio is 2.46:1 accomplished through the use of a 32 and 13 tooth sprocket.

 The transmission is filled with 650cc of motor oil.
 Suzuki recommends using SAE 20W40 motor oil for the transmission.

 Frame

-The monocoque frame of the A100 motorcycle is made of pressed steel halves welded together down the center.
+The monocoque frame of the A100 motorcycle is made of pressed steel halves, with electrically spot and seam welded construction.
+Corrosion can be an issue on some bikes.

 Electrical

-The motorcycle uses a 6V electrical system to run the headlight, tail light, signal lights, brake light, horn and tail light.
-The headlight is AC whereas the other lights are DC powered.
+The motorcycle uses a 6V electrical system to run the headlight and instrument illumination, with a 4Ah battery supplying the tail light, signal lights, brake light and horn.
+Charging is from the flywheel magneto generator and selenium solid-state rectifier.
 Bikes built for the Canadian and US markets have an ignition switch to force the headlight to be on whilst the motorcycle is running.

 Reception

 In a comparison of the Suzuki A100, Kawasaki KH100, and Yamaha RS100 in the September 1976 issue, Bike magazine praised the durability, serviceability and practicality of the A100 as a commuter machine.
 However, it was given 3rd place in the comparison.
 The article concludes, "It's not that the Suzuki is a bad machine, just that the Kawasaki and the Yamaha provide the same commuting qualities, plus a genuine motorcycling experience."
 At the time the article was written, the Suzuki A100 could be purchased for £295.

 A road test of the A100 in Motorcycle Mechanics Magazine published in 1973 also noted that the A100 was well suited as a runabout but lacked some performance.
 The magazine specifically called out the suspension system and braking performance as weak points of the motorcycle while praising its oil tightness and overall engine design and performance.
+The Suzuki A100 was finally replaced by the GP100 & GP125 models, although the A100 was still offered alongside the more modern looking GPs for a while.